starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 Requires a windows-only software for calibration and configuration.
 [Link; scroll down](https://support.virpil.com/en/support/solutions)

 {: .tip }
 > Wine defaults to using HIDRAW to recognize common joysticks.
-To enable hidraw access to your Virpil devices, create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
+To enable hidraw access to your Virpil devices, create a text file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
 > ```
 > # Set the "uaccess" tag for raw HID access for Virpil Devices in wine
 > KERNEL=="hidraw*", ATTRS{idVendor}=="3344", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"